FusionAuth/fusionauth-load-tests/README.md

    - If needed, update `./src/main/script/setupApplication.sh`.
 Change the name of the host where FusionAuth runs, if not running it locally.
    - Run `./src/main/script/setupApplication.sh`

+You may also want to change the `factor` in the `User-Registrations.json` file.
+With no changes, it is `1` which is not very realistic.
+For a typical FusionAuth deployment, the default is `24000`.

 ### Configuring Load Tests For a Remote FusionAuth Instance

 The load tests are all configured to run against `local.fusionauth.io`.
 You can run load tests against a FusionAuth instance running at a different hostname, you just need to update the `url` key of each load test JSON file.